Leoword/official-website/README.md

 }
 OR
 {
-	"articleId": [the id of article, id, id, id],
+	"articleIdList": [the id of article, id, id, id],
 }
 ```

 ## format-card-transparent
 ```
 {
-	"articleId": [the id of article]
+	"articleId": the id of article
 }
 ```